-The following images indicate the location of the system board and provide a visual representation of the installation procedure.
+The following image indicates the location of the system board and provides a visual representation of the installation procedure.

 - 1. Align and lower the system board into the system until the connectors at the back of the system board align with the slots on the chassis, and the screw holes on the system board align with the standoffs on the system. - 2.
-Replace the five (M3x5) screws and two (M3x4) screws to secure the system board to the computer chassis. - 3.
-Align and place the speaker holder into the speaker holder slot on the system board. - 4.
-Replace the screw (M3x5) to secure the speaker holder to the system board.
+Replace the four (M3x5) screws and three (M3x4L) screws that secure the system board to the chassis. - 3.
+Align the slot on the speaker support with system board and place the speaker support on the system board. - 4.
+Replace the screw (M3x5) to secure the speaker support to the system board.

-- 1. Install the heat sink.
+- 1. Install the processor.

-- 2. Install the WLAN card.
+- 2. Install the speaker.

-- 3. Install the memory .
+- 3. Install the memory module.

-- 4. Install the solid-state drive assembly.
+- 4. Install the heat sink.

-- 5. Install the speaker.
+- 5. Install the fan assembly.

+- 6. Install the WLAN card.

+- 7. Install the solid-state drive.

-- 6. Install the side cover.
+- 8. Install the side cover.

-- 7. Follow the procedure in after working inside your computer.
+- 9. Follow the procedure in after working inside your computer.